dduportal/ensg-asi/simple-db/solution.md

 You'll find here a basic solution for the simple-db exercice.
 All this pages assumes that you are inside the psql command, connected to a database server.

+Note that you can also run the script "run.sh" on Linux to automatize all :)

 Golden rules for psql interactive command
 -----------------------------------------